-Follow these steps to learn how you can duplicate your existing Slide Master:
+Follow these steps to learn how you can duplicate your existing Slide Master in PowerPoint 2011 for Mac:

 Figure 1: Slide Master in a PowerPoint Presentation